Physics 212, 2020: Syllabus

 - Model solution: This will be the Python code solving the problem per se.
 Note that the code must be documented -- annotations must explain the general logic of the code, and what specific functions and language constructs do.

 - Results, verification, and conclusion or discussion: Include results (typically numerical values or graphs; importantly, all figures should have titles, axes labels, legends, etc.) of your solution.
 Explain how you have convinced yourself that the results are valid (that is, how you verified the code).
 Interpret and explain your results.
 Explain what, if anything, should have been done differently.

 - Partitioning into groups

 - There will be 5 modules in the class.
-You will work in groups of 3-4 on each module.
+I expect you to work in groups of 3-4 on each module.
 You must not be in the same group with any other student more than twice over the course of the semester.
 Beyond this, please subdivide in your working groups on your own.
 Notice that no group should be larger than 4 people, but they may be smaller.
 In fact, you may work on your own if you'd like -- though I don't encourage this.

-- Besides coding problems, discussed above in the Reports section, there will be no graded homework sets.
-However, doing the projects will require substantial work at home / in the lab.
+- Besides coding problems, discussed above in the Reports section, there will be no other graded homework sets.
+However, preparing the reports will require substantial work at home / in the lab.

 - Office hours

-- I will have a regular office hour every week.
+- I will have regular office hours every week.
 So will the TA (at a different time).
 In addition, we will have review sessions before the exams, or when it becomes clear that many of you have similar concerns that must be addressed.